Subsection

 from rich.panel import Panel

-def render_summary(results: list[Tuple[Path, bool]]) -> None:
+def render_summary(results: list[tuple[Path, bool]]) -> int:

-table = Table(title="Batch Processing Summary")
+table = Table(title="Batch Reprojection Summary", show_lines=False)

-success_count = 0
+failures = 0

-for path, success in results:
+for path, ok in results:

-success_count += 1
+failures += 1

 console.print(table)